An approach to categorification of Verma modules: Topological Grothendieck groups

 \end{defn} The topological split Grothendieck group possesses a canonical $(q)$-adic topology given by the quotient topology, making it a topological module over the topological ring $\bZ\llbracket q \rrbracket [q^{-1}]$.
 From the definition we see that we have an homeomorphism $\boldsymbol K_0(\cC) \cong K'_0(\cC)$.
 Therefore, we have the following theorem.

-\begin{thm} The topological split Grothendieck group of a right complete locally Krull-Schmidt category equipped with the $(q)$-adic topology is a free $\bZ\llbracket q\rrbracket[q^{-1}]$-module generated by the classes of indecomposables (up to shifts). \end{thm}
+\begin{thm} The topological split Grothendieck group of a right complete locally Krull--Schmidt category equipped with the $(q)$-adic topology is a free $\bZ\llbracket q\rrbracket[q^{-1}]$-module generated by the classes of indecomposables (up to shifts). \end{thm}

-\begin{exe} The category $R\fgmod$ from Example~\ref{ex:Rmod} and its subcategory given by the projective modules are both right complete locally Krull-Schmidt. \end{exe}
+\begin{exe} The category $R\fgmod$ from Example~\ref{ex:Rmod} and its subcategory given by the projective modules are both right complete locally Krull--Schmidt. \end{exe}